Article Image

 Invest in what you know and understand

-After buying shares of a company, the next step is patience.
+After buying shares in a company, the next step is patience.
 Lynch stated that you can not make any sensible prediction on the price of the company or the market in the next 1 or 2 years, but over 10 or 20 years the price is more predictable.
-A portfolio of 10 to 30 well selected and diversified stocks should perform well over a period of 10 to 20 years.
+A portfolio of 10 to 30 well-selected and diversified stocks should perform well throughout 10 to 20 years.

 Investment Rules and Stock Screener Criteria.

-• Debt/Equity < 0.6: This makes sure the companies is funded more by equity than by debt.
-Actually Lynch would even tighten this a bit further and preferred a D/E ratio below 0.25.
+• Debt/Equity < 0.6: This makes sure the company is funded more by equity than by debt.
+Lynch would even tighten this a bit further and preferred a D/E ratio below 0.25.

 • ROE > 15%: The Return On Equity should be at least 15%, ensuring healthy profitability.

 In the screen, we also put the requirement of a minimum daily average trading volume of 100K shares to ensure liquidity.
-Note that you could leave this filter out as liquidity is less important when buying for a long term hold and could cause you to miss interesting companies which have really not been discovered yet.
+Note that you could leave this filter out as liquidity is less important when buying for a long-term hold and could cause you to miss interesting companies which have not been discovered yet.

 Additional Checks by Peter Lynch